microsoftgraph/msgraph-cli/README.md

 Ans:add --debug to your command

 ## Samples
-You can find additional samples here (contains sample commands for CMD, PowerShell & Bash) [CLI SDK samples](https://github.com/microsoftgraph/msgraph-cli/tree/main/samples)
+You can find additional samples here (contains sample commands for CMD, PowerShell & Bash) [CLI samples](https://github.com/microsoftgraph/msgraph-cli/tree/main/samples)

 > Note: This repository is for the .NET CLI.
 If you are looking for the Python CLI, it's been moved to the [msgraph-cli-archived](https://github.com/microsoftgraph/msgraph-cli-archived) repository